Private Antenatal Classes

 One advantage of online working is, of course, that we don’t have to be geographically close to one-another, so if you don’t live in Hampshire, UK, you’re still welcome to get in touch.

-One-to-one private antenatal classes will suit you if you...
+One-to-one private antenatal classes will suit you if, for example, you...

-- Don't want a long antenatal course over several weeks (for example if you’ve had children before, if you’re opting for a caesarean birth, if you've left things until the last minute, already done a course but there are gaps in your knowledge/requirements, etc), or...
+- Don't want a long antenatal course over several weeks (perhaps you’ve had children before, you’re opting for a caesarean birth, you've left things too late to book anything else, you've already done a course but there are gaps in your knowledge/requirements, etc), or...

 - You can’t find an antenatal course that fits your requirements, or...